 🥣 How to Make Braised Tofu

-First, you want to fry the tofu.
+- Fry the tofu.
 You can deep-fry or pan-fry it, the goal is to have a golden brown "skin".
 Frying the tofu will allow it to absorb the sauce better and prevent it from crumbling.

+- Make the caramel.
 Next, heat a couple of tablespoons of sugar in a saucepan or clay pot to make a caramel.
 The caramel will add a deeper flavor to the dish as well as a golden brown color.

+- Add the aromatics.
 Once the caramel has a nice golden brown color, add minced shallots and green onions and cook for about one minute.

 - Can I air-fry the tofu?
 Yes!
 We actually air-fried the tofu here.
 It should take around 15 minutes to air-fry the tofu.